Gravitational wave polarization modes and the kinematical tensors in general relativity and beyond: Discussion

 \section{Discussion}

-We have considered a cloud of freely falling test particles acted upon a gravitational wave, and studied relations between the kinematical tensors of the cloud and the polarization modes of the wave, which, to our knowledge, had not been studied before.
+We have considered a cloud of freely falling test particles acted upon by a gravitational wave, and studied relations between the kinematical tensors of the cloud and the polarization modes of the wave, which, to our knowledge, had not been studied before.
 The polarization modes of a gravitational wave with a definite spacetime propagation direction were expressed in terms of the kinematical tensors of the cloud in \S \ref{sec:polarization-modes}.
-In addition to the foreseen relations, the obtained expressions revealed that: the expansion contributes to the longitudinal mode; while both the shear and the vorticity contribute to the transverse scalar mode via some of their transverse components, and to the vector mode through some of their longitudinal-transverse components.
-This analysis was general, and only assumed the existence of a wave propagation direction, having the advantage to be applied to a wide variety of gravitational wave phenomena.
-More concrete aspects of gravitational waves might be incorporated and would serve to obtain more particular and more relevant relations, which would be interesting to explore in the future.
+In addition to the foreseen relations (cf. \S \ref{sec:intro}), the obtained expressions revealed that: the expansion contributes to the longitudinal mode; while both the shear and the vorticity contribute to the transverse scalar mode via some of their transverse components, and to the vector mode through some of their longitudinal-transverse components.
+This analysis was general, and only assumed a definite wave propagation direction, having the advantage of being applicable to a wide variety of gravitational wave phenomena.
+More concrete aspects of gravitational waves might be incorporated, serving to obtain more specific and relevant relations, which would be interesting to explore in the future.

-Additionally, we have calculated the kinematical tensors and the polarization modes, for a cloud of slowly moving test particles that fall freely in an arbitrary linearized field.
-Being interested in studying gravitational waves beyond GR, made it necessary to consider nonstationary particles, since not all theories allow the particles to be stationary in the laboratory frame, as GR does [cf.~\eqref{eq:coordinate-acceleration_general-free-fall}].
-Linearized gravitational waves of certain metric theories were shown in \S \ref{sec:examples} to exhibit most of the anticipated interrelationships between the kinematical tensors and the polarization modes.
+Additionally, we have calculated the kinematical tensors and the polarization modes for a cloud of slowly moving test particles that fall freely in an arbitrary linearized field.
+Being interested in studying gravitational waves beyond GR made it necessary to consider nonstationary particles, since not all theories allow the particles to be stationary in the laboratory frame, as GR does [cf.~\eqref{eq:coordinate-acceleration_general-free-fall}].
+Linearized gravitational waves of certain metric theories were shown in \S \ref{sec:examples} to exhibit most of the anticipated relations between the kinematical tensors and the polarization modes.
 The GR wave contributes to the transverse components of the shear and to the transverse tensor mode.
 The $f(R)$ wave contributes additionally to the expansion, and to the longitudinal and transverse scalar modes.
-Finally, the Einstein-Bach wave contributes additionally to all the kinematical tensors and all the polarization modes, standing out nonvanishing contributions to the vorticity and to the vector mode.
+Finally, the Einstein-Bach wave contributes additionally to all the kinematical tensors and to all the polarization modes, standing out the nonvanishing contributions to the vorticity and to the vector mode.
+The contributions of each of these waves is summarized in table~\ref{tab:perturbation-fields_contributions}.